National review needed following report on coerced tubal ligations: researchers

 “Comments were made that suggested there should be an expansion of the review beyond the boundaries of the SHR (Saskatoon Health Region) to include all hospitals and health-care providers in Saskatchewan and indeed in Canada,” the report said.

-In response to the report’s release, the Saskatoon Health Region said it deeply regrets what happened and acknowledges it failed to treat the women with the respect, compassion and support they deserve.
+In response to the report, the Saskatoon Health Region said it deeply regrets what happened and acknowledged it failed to treat the women with the respect, compassion and support they deserve.

 It called for the external review after patients came forward to the media to share what they experienced.

-“These are the heroes that said ‘No, it has to stop, somebody has to listen to me,“’ Boyer said.
+“These are the heroes that said ‘No, it has to stop, somebody has to listen to me’,” Boyer said.
 “They’re the brave ones.
 They’re the ones with the courage that came forward.”

-It is always healing to expose something that people have buried deep inside, added Bartlett.
+The challenge for health authority is to ensure there is an internal culture change to ensure this never happens again, said Dr. Alika Lafontaine, past president of Indigenous Physicians Association of Canada who has been outspoken about discrimination toward Aboriginal patients.

-The hope is that as these women come forward, they feel “confident enough that this report has been a positive thing” and that they now will feel comfortable in approaching the Saskatoon Health Region to access resources that will help them to manage this in order to heal, she said.Report Typo/Error
+“The reality is ... these forced tubal ligations would have never happened if these individuals had been treated like people instead of caricatures,” he said Monday.Report Typo/Error